mahmoudparsian/machine-learning-course/project/README.md

 ## Project Presentation

-Each group will explain their project in a 10–15 minute presentation to the class.
+Each group will explain their project in a 20 minutes presentation to the class.
 Presentations should clearly convey the project ideas, methods, and results, including the question(s) being addressed, the motivation of the analyses being employed, and